 Way back in -93 our Boss decided that 3D was the coolest thing on earth (yes, because Jurassic Park, Terminator 2 and such) and abandoned his wannabee programming career.
-Boss went straight to Silicon Graphics and started importing these huge refrigerator-sized computers which made virtual dinosaurs and spaceships possible.
+Boss went straight to Silicon Graphics and started importing these massive refrigerator-sized computers which made virtual dinosaurs and spaceships possible.
 And a motion capture system.
-And ancient 3D programs which costed nearly as much as the refrigerators they ran on.
+And ancient 3D programs which cost nearly as much as the refrigerators they ran on.
 Not to mention the compositing systems.
-Anyway, in just a few years time Megafront went from a one-man company to Scandinavia's biggest reseller and support provider of all that stuff, to the great joy of the budding game and visual effects industries.
-Boss was happy - but there were dark clouds gathering on the digital horizon.
+Anyway, in just a few years time Megafront went from a one-person company to Scandinavia's biggest reseller and support provider of all that stuff, to the great joy of the budding game and visual effects industries.
+Boss was happy - but dark clouds were gathering on the digital horizon.

-You see although the hardware and software were now readily available (if you could afford them) the problem soon became the guys and gals who were supposed to operate them.
-They were simply too few!
+You see, although the hardware and software were now readily available (if you could afford them), the problem soon became the guys and gals who were supposed to operate them.
+They were merely too few!
 So, facing this, Boss made another transmogrification and decided to start a school for educating people about virtual dinosaurs and spaceships.

-PlaygroundSquad was one of the very first educations of its type, now it's the oldest one still running in Europe.
-Many of us now working for Boss went there and learned about dinosaurs before getting out in the industry.
-Over the years Tension became the biggest supplier of virtual terminator competence in Scandinavia, as it ran not only PlaygroundSquad but also masterclasses for people already working in the business.
+PlaygroundSquad was one of the very first educations of its type, and now it's the oldest one still running in Europe.
+Many of us currently working for Boss went there and learned about dinosaurs before getting out in the industry.
+Over the years Tension became the biggest supplier of virtual terminator competence in Scandinavia, as it operated not only PlaygroundSquad but also masterclasses for people already working in the business.

 Hm, it's all very complicated to explain.
 Come and visit us and see for yourself instead.
-Bring your project and your ideas, you'll be surprised what we can do!
+Bring your project and your ideas.
+You'll be surprised at what we can do!
 As long as they aren't boring.
 We don't do boring.
 Here at the front line, we like to do new virtual spaceships.